 I love these photos because they are proof-positive that fashion can still be fun as we get older, that we don’t have to be burdened by the yoke of “age appropriate”.
 Heck, what does that even mean, anyway?

 I’ve always felt that the best way to achieve ageless chic after 40 is by incorporating “sporty elements” into your look.
-I’m talking about doing things like pushing up your sleeves, playing with layering, wearing your hair just a little messy (helmet hair is a huge ager).
+I’m talking about doing things like pushing up your sleeves, playing with layering, wearing your hair just a little loose.